 1The proportion not accounted for by coded-wire tag expansion is assumed to be of natural origin.

 8.0 Broodstock Collection and Sampling

-The broodstock collected at the PRH volunteer trap were systematically sampled at a rate of 1:5 for otoliths (origin), scales (age), gender, and length.
-The broodstock collected from the ABC were sampled at a 1:4 rate for otoliths (origin), scales (age), gender, and length.
+The broodstock collected at the PRH volunteer trap and the ABC were systematically sampled at a rate of 1:5 for otoliths (origin), scales (age), gender, and length.

 8.1 Broodstock Age Composition